FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 Despit a 'started' Thread Event only being a hint, the threadId is require to not be the id of any Thread in the list of Thread.

-It could be argue that the id in the Thread Event need not be asigne to a Thread in subsequent Thread Request, because Thread event are optional the Thread could have exited and no 'exited' Thread event emited.
+It could be argue that the id in the Thread Event need not be asigne to a Thread in subsequent Thread Request, because Thread event are optional the Thread could have exited and no 'exited' Thread event emitted.

 Furthermore the overview state